tiffanysun1/mojo-gpu-puzzles/book/src/introduction.md

 > _"For the things we have to learn before we can do them, we learn by doing them."_
 > Aristotle, (Nicomachean Ethics)

-Welcome to **Mojo 🔥 GPU Puzzles**, a hands-on guide to mastering GPU programming using [Mojo](https://docs.modular.com/mojo/manual/) 🔥 — the innovative programming language that combines Pythonic syntax with systems-level performance.
-GPU programming remains one of the most powerful skills in modern computing, driving advances in artificial intelligence, scientific simulation, and high-performance computing.
+Welcome to **Mojo 🔥 GPU Puzzles**, a hands-on guide to understanding GPU programming using [Mojo](https://docs.modular.com/mojo/manual/) 🔥, the innovative programming language that combines Pythonic syntax with systems-level performance.

-This book takes a unique approach to teaching GPU programming: learning by solving increasingly challenging puzzles.
-Rather than traditional textbook learning, you'll immediately start writing real GPU code and seeing the results.

-The Part I and III of this book are heavily inspired by [GPU Puzzles](https://github.com/srush/GPU-Puzzles), an interactive CUDA learning project.
-This adaptation reimplements these concepts using Mojo's powerful abstractions and performance capabilities, while expanding on advanced topics with Mojo-specific optimizations.
+## Why GPU programming?

+In today's computational landscape, GPU programming has become essential infrastructure for solving humanity's most challenging problems.
+The explosive growth of artificial intelligence, from large language models processing billions of parameters to computer vision systems analyzing real-time video streams, relies fundamentally on GPU acceleration.
+Scientific breakthroughs in climate modeling, drug discovery, and quantum simulation depend on the massive parallel processing power that only GPUs can provide.
+Financial institutions use GPU computing for real-time risk analysis and algorithmic trading, while autonomous vehicles process sensor data through GPU-accelerated neural networks to make split-second decisions.

+The economic impact is equally compelling.
+Organizations that effectively harness GPU computing gain significant competitive advantages: faster time-to-market for AI products, reduced computational costs through efficient resource utilization, and the ability to tackle previously impossible computational challenges.
+As we enter an era where computational capability directly translates to business value, GPU programming skills have become a strategic differentiator for engineers, researchers, and organizations alike.

-## Why Mojo 🔥 for GPU Programming?
+## Why Mojo🔥 for GPU programming?

 The computing industry has reached a critical inflection point.
 We can no longer rely on new CPU generations to automatically increase application performance through higher clock speeds.
 As power and heat constraints have plateaued CPU speeds, hardware manufacturers have shifted toward increasing the number of physical cores.
 This multi-core revolution has reached its zenith in modern GPUs, which contain thousands of cores operating in parallel.
 The NVIDIA H100, for example, can run an astonishing 16,896 threads simultaneously in a single clock cycle, with over 270,000 threads queued and ready for execution.